Texas Personal Injury Blog

 Suffering an injury in an accident can turn your life upside-down in an instant.
 When the accident was the result of somebody else’s negligence, you have the right to file a claim for compensation with the at-fault party’s insurance company.
 However, you may be aware that insurance companies sometimes deny coverage to individuals with pre-existing…

-How to Request Surveillance Footage of Your Accident
+How to Get Surveillance Footage of Your Accident

 As one of the most concrete pieces of evidence in a personal injury case, surveillance footage can establish who was at the accident scene, what actions led to the accident, and what happened in the aftermath.
 To obtain surveillance footage of your accident, you should consider all possible options, act quickly, and enlist a lawyer’s…

-How Much Tax Do You Pay on Lawsuit Settlements?
+How Much Tax Do You Pay When You Settle a Lawsuit?

 How Much Do Lawyers Take from Settlements?